lanshui98/lanshui98.github.io/index.md

 - **Education**

-I obtained my Bachelor's degree of **Mathematics Applied Mathematics** with first class in UoN and is now undertaking Master's course of **Biostatistics** in UW.
+I obtained my Bachelor's degree of **Mathematics with Applied Mathematics** with first class in UoN and is now undertaking Master's course of **Biostatistics** in UW.

 - **Skills**